Skip to main content

 School facilities for providing institutional education, protective education and preventive educational care 80 100

-Private basic school and nursery school, which are normally established by municipalities, can ask the municipality (or union of municipalities) for other subsidies to cover non-investment expenditure.
+Private basic schools and nursery schools, which are normally established by municipalities, can ask the municipality (or union of municipalities) for other subsidies to cover non-investment expenditures.
 Similarly, the regions which are normally founders of the upper secondary schools can supplement a central subsidy by other means if a private school is successful in providing a field of study required by the labour market.

 In general, private schools collect fees, the level of which depends on the complexity of the field of study, the technical equipment of schools and the economic situation of individual regions (e.g., there is a difference between fees in Prague and in the country).